pc9795/ds-algo-java/notes/geeks_for_geeks/algo/searching_and_sorting.md

 Quick sort - during replacement of an element which is less than pivot it can happen the value can go back in the array.

-Quick sort and heap sort can be made stable by extra space O(n).
+Quick sort and geeks_for_geeks.heap sort can be made stable by extra space O(n).

 **Lower bound on comparison based sorting algorithms**